rancher/rancher-docs/versioned_docs/version-2.12/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere"/>
 </head>

-In this section, you'll learn how to use Rancher to install an [RKE](https://rancher.com/docs/rke/latest/en/)  Kubernetes cluster in VMware vSphere.
+In this section, you'll learn how to deploy an [RKE2](https://docs.rke2.io/)/[K3s](https://docs.k3s.io/) Kubernetes cluster in VMware vSphere.

 First, you will set up your vSphere cloud credentials in Rancher.
-Then you will use your cloud credentials to create a node template, which Rancher will use to provision nodes in vSphere.

-Then you will create a vSphere cluster in Rancher, and when configuring the new cluster, you will define node pools for it.
-Each node pool will have a Kubernetes role of etcd, controlplane, or worker.
-Rancher will install RKE Kubernetes on the new nodes, and it will set up each node with the Kubernetes role defined by the node pool.
+Then you will create a vSphere cluster in Rancher, and when configuring the new cluster, you will define machine pools for it.
+Each machine pool will have a Kubernetes role of etcd, controlplane, or worker.
+Rancher will install Kubernetes on the new nodes, and it will set up each node with the Kubernetes role defined by the machine pool.

-For details on configuring the vSphere node template, refer to the [vSphere node template configuration reference.](../../../../../reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/vsphere.md)

-For details on configuring RKE Kubernetes clusters in Rancher, refer to the [cluster configuration reference.](../../../../../reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md#rke-cluster-config-file-reference)

 - [Preparation in vSphere](#preparation-in-vmware-vsphere)
 - [Creating a vSphere Cluster](#creating-a-vmware-vsphere-cluster)

 ## Preparation in VMware vSphere

-This section describes the requirements for setting up vSphere so that Rancher can provision VMs and clusters.
+This section describes the requirements for setting up vSphere so that Rancher can provision VMs and clusters.### Create Credentials in VMware vSphere

-The node templates are documented and tested with the vSphere Web Services API version 6.5.

-### Create Credentials in VMware vSphere

 Before proceeding to create a cluster, you must ensure that you have a vSphere user with sufficient permissions.
-When you set up a node template, the template will need to use these vSphere credentials.

 Refer to this [how-to guide](create-credentials.md) for instructions on how to create a user in vSphere with the required permissions.
 These steps result in a username and password that you will need to provide to Rancher, which allows Rancher to provision resources in vSphere.